EXECUTIVE DIRECTOR AND FOUNDER

 Jim Craig, his wife Lynn, and twin daughters Danielle and Samantha live in Wildwood with two cats and a dog named Bow.
 Jim is a practice manager for Phase 5 Consulting and his wife is a technology architect for the Sisters of Mercy.
 The Craig family have been long-time child sponsors of a girl in our boarding school program.
 Jim is Secretary of the Board of Directors and a member of the Fundraising and Finance Committees at Mitrata-Nepal.

 Mike Reed is a retired senior executive from the food production and agricultural chemical industries, having spent 13 years on the leadership team of Solae (a DuPont/Bunge joint venture) and 18 years at American Cyanamid prior to that.
 He established a track record of leading successful company mergers, acquisitions and joint ventures, both domestically and internationally, in Europe, South America, and Asia, with special emphasis in China.
 Mike and his wife Connie are long-time child sponsors.
-Mike is Treasurer of the Board of Directors and a member of the Finance Committee at Mitrata-Nepal.
+Mike is Treasurer of the Board of Directors and a member of the Finance Committee.

 Ambrose is the founder and CEO of Red Lantern Journeys (www.redlanternjourneys.com), a Seattle-based travel company that arranges cultural tours and adventure travel packages to Asian countries.
 He has trekked and climbed in Nepal, including an attempt on Mt.
 Everest in 2005.
 In many Asian countries, it is disadvantaged women and children that suffer the most from society's inequities and they are the ones that can benefit society the most when given support and education.
 Towards that end, Ambrose started the Climb for Himalaya Children, a benefit climb of Mt.
 Rainier to fund the work of the Mitrata Nepal Foundation for Children.
+He serves on the Executive Committee.

 David Floeh has enjoyed being in the lives of hundreds of families as a financial planner since 1986, and currently is located in Clayton, Missouri, practicing with two other planners as Floeh, Green & Fichter.
 David is a member of the Finance Committee.
 David Floeh and wife, Tracy, love to travel together and are making a difference in the world with numerous charitable interests, particularly with animals and children, specifically, sponsoring two sisters through Mitrata.
 David has two grown daughters, Natalie and Jessica.